Gagravarr/django-cmis-engine/README.md

 `djangocmis.models.Model` and declare the fields in the same way as for regular models.

+django-cmis-engine requires:
-django-cmis-engine requires Django 1.6.x or 1.7.x.
+ * Django 1.6.x or 1.7.x.
-django-cmis-engine requires Apache Chemistry cmislib built from trunk
+ * Apache Chemistry cmislib built from trunk

 Status
 ======

-Currently, it's possible to fetch objects and read their non-content properties.
+Currently, it's possible to fetch objects and read their non-content properties, but it isn't pretty....
 Creating or updating doesn't yet work.

+If the `DEBUG` setting is True, then you'll get quite a bit of CMIS related debug output in your console, sorry about that.

 Configuration
 =============